XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 # RippleAPI Beginners Guide #

-This tutorial guides you through the basics of building a simple Ripple-connected application using [Node.js](http://nodejs.org/) and [RippleAPI](reference-rippleapi.html), a simple JavaScript API for accessing the Ripple Consensus Ledger.
+This tutorial guides you through the basics of building a Ripple-connected application using [Node.js](http://nodejs.org/) and [RippleAPI](reference-rippleapi.html), a JavaScript API for accessing the Ripple Consensus Ledger.

 The scripts and configuration files used in this guide are [available in the Ripple Dev Portal GitHub Repository](https://github.com/ripple/ripple-dev-portal/tree/master/content/code_samples/rippleapi_quickstart).